-Plot: Taichi and Zero are well on their way to collecting all of the tags.
+Plot: Taichi and Zero are well on their way to collecting all of the Tags.
 They enter a strange castle of nightmares protected by the Perfect Digimon, Vamdemon, who tries to turn Zero against Taichi.
 Taichi shows off his ability to uplink data collected from previous battles to have a competition with a local Starmon.
-And Taichi meets an incredibly powerful new foe; a human tamer with two digivices named Neo Saiba, the reigning Digimon champion who is now siding with Demon.
+Later, Taichi meets an incredibly powerful new foe; a human Tamer with two Digivices named Neo Saiba, the reigning Digimon champion who is now siding with Demon.

 Breakdown: Let’s get the connections to the anime out of the way; Patamon appears, but is really a Bakemon in disguise.